-The recently, Vedanta was one of the companies that tried to delist.
+Recently, Vedanta was one of the companies that tried to delist.
 Vedanta, which was trading on both the exchanges applied for voluntary delisting of its shares from the share market.
 One of the reasons for the company to consider delisting is to simplify its complex business structure.

-Thought the delisting of Vedanta has failed, let’s understand what happens if a company delists and you still own shares from that company.
+Though the delisting of Vedanta has failed, let’s understand what happens if a company delists and you still own shares from that company.

 That means delisted shares will no longer be traded on the stock exchanges – National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
-The process of delisting of securities for any company is governed by the market regulator, Securities and Exchange Board of India (SEBI).
+The process of delisting securities for any company is governed by the market regulator, Securities and Exchange Board of India (SEBI).

 Delisting of shares can be voluntary or involuntary, depending on the reason for delisting.

 A listed company’s shares get delisted from exchange for various reasons.
 These include insufficient market capitalization, a company filing bankruptcy, and failure to comply with exchange regulatory requirements.

 If a company is delisted, you are still a shareholder, to the extent of a number of shares held.
 And yet, you cannot sell those shares on any exchange.